 It’s very important to check with your healthcare provider or dietitian before taking any supplements because some can actually be quite harmful to people with kidney disease or kidney failure.
 Your healthcare provider can tell you which specific supplements are right for you.
 Here are 8 key things to know:

-Heed caution.
+- Heed caution.
 Even if you don’t have kidney disease, you should talk with your healthcare provider before taking any nutritional supplements in order to find theone(s) that might be right for you.
-Supplements are not regulated by the Food and Drug Administration (FDA), and many products can be dangerous, especially for people with kidney disease.
+The Food and Drug Administration (FDA) is not authorized to approve dietary supplements for safety and effectiveness before they are marketed, and some products can be dangerous for people with kidney disease.
 Supplements for weight loss, bodybuilding, or an “energy boost” should not be used by people with kidney disease or kidney failure.
 You may hear a friend or family member claim an herbal supplement has improved their health or well-being.
 While this advice may be okay for them, it can be dangerous for you, because some herbal products can harm your kidneys and actually make kidney disease worse.

 At any stage of kidney disease, talk with your healthcare provider before you take any kind of nutritional supplement.